Neil Oliver: Scottish independence

+COVID-19

 Commenting on the British government's response to the coronavirus pandemic in 2021, Oliver said, "Lockdown is the biggest single mistake in world history".
 He also criticised the drive to vaccinate children in the UK against COVID-19, and likened the fight against government anti-COVID measures to the fight against Nazi Germany.
 Oliver's opposition to coronavirus restrictions led to his leaving the unionist campaign group These Islands.
-Tom Holland, an advisory board member of These Islands, said that Oliver's "current focus was not compatible with our own".
+Author Tom Holland, an advisory board member of These Islands, said that Oliver's "current focus was not compatible with our own".
+In January 2024, on GB News Oliver promoted the theory that the coronavirus vaccine caused a condition called "turbo-cancer" in children.

-On GB News, Oliver spoke on the subject of the 2022 Russian invasion of Ukraine, saying "I'll be honest.
-I don't know what's happening in Ukraine.
-I don't understand it either" and "I do know that I don't trust Putin, or our government, or Europe's governments, or the governments of North America either.
-I certainly don't trust any of them to tell the truth".
+World government

 During a monologue delivered on his GB News programme on 4 February 2023, Oliver spoke of a "silent war" waged by generations of politicians in order to take "total control of the people" and impose "one-world government".
 According to The Guardian, the monologue apparently referred to Silent Weapons for Quiet Wars, an alleged conspiracy theory document.
 The Board of Deputies of British Jews and the All-Party Parliamentary Group against Antisemitism both issued statements calling on GB News to stop indulging antisemitic conspiracy theories.

+In May 2023, Oliver retweeted an image featuring Bill Gates, writing "Bill Gates: the text book example of the danger posed by rich and powerful people utterly devoid of empathy or care for individual human life".
+According to The Jewish Chronicle, "The image features Nazi, Satanic, and Illuminati imagery with reference to the New World Order – a conspiracy involving a shadow totalitarian world government – Jeffrey Epstein, Dr Anthony Fauci (former chief medical advisor to President Joe Biden) the United Nations, and big pharma".
+Broadcaster Matthew Sweet commented that the image appeared "to make mockery of the Holocaust by depicting Bill Gates as a Nazi experimenter with a swastika and IG Farben logo, which is presumably a reference to slave labour in Auschwitz".

+Climate change

+In July 2023, Oliver asserted on GB News that the "terrifying" temperatures reported during the heatwave in southern Europe were false and accused the BBC and others of fearmongering over climate change.
+He alleged that ground temperatures instead of air temperatures were being used.
+Meteorologist and BBC weatherman Tomasz Schafernaker answered the claims saying this was "absolutely not true".

 Personal life

-Oliver lives in Stirling with his wife, three children and two Irish Wolfhounds.
-He is a patron of the Association of Lighthouse Keepers.
+Oliver lives in Stirling with his wife, three children and Irish Wolfhound.
+He was formerly (in 2019) listed as a patron of the Association of Lighthouse Keepers.

 In July 2015 he was awarded an Honorary Doctorate of Letters by the University of Glasgow, having previously received the same degree in November 2011 from the University of Abertay Dundee.